utah-geological-survey/NGWMN/README.md

 ## Naming Stations
 * Station type abbreviation (2 letters) - Station Name (no special chars or spaces) - Date (YYMMDD)
 * Ex ST-STUCKI-230228
+* Use the Trip ID field to designate the charge code for the sample

 ## Data Sources
 * The UGS NGWMN Project compiles data from three different data sources: field data, state lab data, and EPA data.